Kirastur/BossbarCountdown/README.md

 Countdown as Bossbar and perform action when finished (minecraft plugin)

 # Introduction
 Sometimes in a quest you want to give the player only a limited amount of time to fulfill the quest requirements, e.g. rescuring the princess or finding the exit from a maze.
 Or you want to build a minigame  which runs for e.g. three minutes.
 Then you can use this plugin to display a countdown (or countup) as Bossbar.
-The bar gets automatically decreased (or inceased) and if the final value is reached, a used defined command is executed.
+The bar gets automatically decreased (or inceased) and if the final value is reached, a user defined command is executed.

 # Features
 * User-defined scale, e.g. from "0" to"100", or from "3.2" to "-8.5"